-- Prolotherapy has a long history of success treating ligament injuries, including patients with joint hypermobility.
+- Prolotherapy has a long history of success in treating ligament injuries, including patients with joint hypermobility.

 - Studies on Prolotherapy have shown that it eliminates chronic pain even in those patients who have been told by their medical doctor(s) that surgery was the only treatment option for their pain.

-Some of the rationale for using Prolotherapy for patients with Ehlers-Danlos Syndrome and Joint Hypermobility Syndrome include that it has:
+The rationale for using Prolotherapy for patients with Ehlers-Danlos Syndrome and Joint Hypermobility Syndrome include that it:

-- a high safety record, is comprehensive (all or most joints can be treated at each visit),
+- is comprehensive (all or most joints can be treated at each visit),

 - is an outpatient procedure,